 Bunuelos are enjoyed all over Latin America in different forms.
-These Colombian bunuelos are made with farmers cheese, and are much less sweet than some of the other variations.
-In Colombia, buñuelos are traditionally served with natilla at Christmastime.
+These Colombian-style bunuelos are made with farmers cheese (a substitute for Colombian queso costeña).
+Colombian buñuelos are less sweet than some of the other variations.
+They are traditionally served with a pudding/candy called natilla at Christmas.

 - Vegetable oil for frying

-- Make sure that the cheese is grated very finely.
+- Crumble/grate the two cheeses, making sure that they are grated very finely.
 You can use a food processor for this.

 - Add the buñuelos, a few at a time, and cook.
 They will sink to the bottom, then rise and expand.
-Cook for 3-4 minutes, turning them occasionally, until they are golden brown and very round.
+Cook for 10-12 minutes, or longer if needed, turning them occasionally, until they are very golden brown.

 - Drain on a plate lined with paper towels.
 Dust with powdered sugar if desired.
 Serve warm or at room temperature.